 Starting a small business is both exciting and challenging.
 After determining your services and target market and writing a business plan or roadmap, you will want to understand the next-steps to launch both a compliant and profitable small business.

-Here are seven important legal requirements to review and understand before launching your small business.
+Here are nine important legal requirements to review and understand for small business startups.

 Independent professionals also need to be aware of federal tax obligations—income, self-employment, estimated, employer, and excise taxes.
 Your specific business structure will determine your federal tax obligations as well as the forms you use to report these taxes.
 The U.S. Small Business Administration (SBA) provides information about these taxes and forms.

 Here are some options to consider when creating your business: